-10 Animals You Didn't Realize People Wear
+12 Animals You Didn't Realize People Wear

-Here are 11 animals you probably didn’t even realize people actually wear:
+Yeah, we don’t think so, either.
+Here are 12 animals you probably didn’t even realize that people actually wear:

-The demand for chinchilla fur has resulted in their near extinction.
-On a fur farm in Midland, Michigan, PETA investigators observed that chinchillas were suffering from painful seizures after being electrocuted or having their necks broken while they were still conscious.
+The demand for chinchilla fur has resulted in the animals’ near extinction in the wild.
+If given the opportunity, chinchillas would live in herds of over 100 animals, but on fur farms, they’re usually kept alone in small cages until they’re killed for their fur.
+On a fur farm in Midland, Michigan, PETA investigators observed that chinchillas suffered from painful seizures after workers electrocuted them or broke their necks while they were still conscious.

+Beavers are extremely gentle, family-oriented animals who mate for life and remain close with their offspring.
 Beavers today are in constant danger of being caught in traps.
-The body-gripping traps used to capture and kill beavers for their fur cause these sensitive animals immeasurable suffering.
-In many cases, the traps fail to catch the animals quickly or on target.
-If the traps do not kill the beavers immediately, they can slowly drown, suffering for up to 20 minutes before dying.
+The body-gripping traps used to capture and kill them for their fur cause these sensitive animals immeasurable suffering.
+In many cases, the traps fail to catch them quickly or on target.
+If the traps don’t kill them immediately, they can drown while trapped underwater.

 All that for a coat?
 No, thanks!

 No clothing is worth someone else’s life.
 Always shop cruelty-free!
 Stores like Forever 21, H&M, Wet Seal, Charlotte Russe, and Target have tons of cute (and cheap) fur-free and skin-free finds.
 Just check the labels before you buy.
 Still not sure if an item is cruelty-free?
 Ask us.
 We’ll help you out!

 Fill out the form below to order a free How to Wear Vegan shopping guide.
 Bonus: You’ll get some awesome free stickers, too!*